Michelle Henry appointed Pennsylvania Attorney General - NewsBreak

 As Attorney General, Henry will lead a staff of hundreds of prosecutors, attorneys, investigators, agents and support staff across the Commonwealth.
 These are broken into four divisions: Criminal Law, Public Protection Division, Civil Division and Operations Division.

 “Michelle Henry has the experience, talent, and dedication to the pursuit of justice that Pennsylvania needs in the Attorney General’s office – and that’s why I nominated her to serve out the remainder of my term,” Governor Shapiro said.
 “By confirming her nomination, the Senate has guaranteed that Pennsylvanians have an Attorney General who will fight for them.
 I look forward to working with Attorney General Henry to build safer communities and protect the rights of Pennsylvanians.”
-House Republicans populate committees, Cutler says
+Stolen gun, drugs found in Youngstown traffic stop

 Henry has served as a prosecutor for over 26 years.
 She went from interning in the Westmoreland County District Attorney’s Office to now serving as the chief law enforcement officer in Pennsylvania.